-Purchasers of prescription drugs have faced significant increases in spending over the past several years.
-Last week, the Centers for Medicare & Medicaid Services (CMS) released updated National Health Expenditures (NHE) data that showed that retail drug spending increased by 1.3 percent in 2016.
+Like other purchasers, hospitals and health systems have faced significant increases in spending over the past several years.
+Recently, the Centers for Medicare & Medicaid Services (CMS) released updated National Health Expenditures (NHE) data that showed that retail drug spending increased by 1.3 percent in 2016.
 While this level of growth may appear low, it follows two consecutive years of expansive growth in retail drug spending: 12.4 percent in 2014 and 8.9 percent in 2015.
 In other words, the lower growth comes on top of a much higher spending base for drugs.
 In addition, these figures capture retail drug spending only; they do not include spending on drugs purchased by providers, such as hospitals.
+Detailed non-retail drug spending data is not publicly available, as it is not easily collected.